micmejia/bible-dump/AMPC/Matthew/Matt 7.md

-Or how can you say to your brother, Let me get the tiny particle out of your eye, when there is the beam [^d]of timber in your own eye?
+Or how can you say to your brother, Let me get the tiny particle out of your eye, when there is the beam of timber in your own eye?